Adrian-R-C/pupil-study-1-code/README.md

 There are already pupil data analysis scripts and libraries online, but perhaps my contribution can encourage others to improve on my work or even propose a universal MATLAB pipeline, all accompanied by an easy-to-use interface 😏.

-This code works on Windows, MacOs.
+This code works on Windows, MacOS.
 The following MATLAB toolboxes are required : Image processing toolbox.

 Feel free to contact me : adrian.ruizchiapello@gmail.fr